 Whether your home’s foundation consists of masonry, concrete or brick, make sure to carefully inspect it.
 Look for signs of deterioration of your stem wall, which is a concrete slab that serves as the base structure to which other walls and floors of the house are attached, according to Realtor.com.
-Also look for foundation heave, which is prevalent in states prone to earthquakes (like California).
+Also look for foundation heave, which is prevalent in states prone to earthquakes.
 Heave occurs when the soil under the foundation surges up over time.
 If you can slide a nickel into a crack in your concrete floor, slab or foundation, call a professional immediately.

 5) Gutters and Downspouts

 Liberate your gutters and downspouts of leaves and debris.
 This is especially important for properties located in regions that typically have rainy or stormy winters, such as Seattle or the Bay Area.
 If the gutters pulled away from the house, you should re-attach them.
 Carefully run a hose on the roof and check to make sure your gutters and downspouts drain properly.
 If you find leaks, dry the area completely and use strong caulking or epoxy to seal the leak.

 6) Heat Pump

 At least once a year, a professional tech should service your heat pump at least every year.
 The technician should inspect ducts, filters, blower, and indoor coil for dirt and other obstructions.
 The tech should also inspect electric terminals and tighten connections.